Quantum Measurement, Complexity and Discrete Physics: The Discrete Physics Representation

-\begin{flushleft} In a discrete physics both position space and configuration space will be divided into cells of small finite size.
+In a discrete physics both position space and configuration space will be divided into cells of small finite size.
 Thus we will consider the effects of dividing configuration space into cells of small finite size.
-Consider dividing configuration space into cells of volume $a_{1}^{3}$\ldots $a_{N}^{3}$, where $a_{i}$ is the length characteristic of the {\it i\/}th particle represented in the wavefunction.
+Consider dividing configuration space into cells of volume $a_{1}^{3}$\ldots $a_{N}^{3}$, where $a_{i}$ is the length characteristic of the $i$th particle represented in the wavefunction.
 Here the possibility has been left open that the length of the sides of the cell in configuration space may depend on the mass or energy of the particle they correspond to.
 If the length turns out to be independent of the particle and its energy then the volume of a single cell will be $a^{3N}$.
-I favour the option that $a_{k}$, the length of the three sides of the cell corresponding to a single particle {\it k\/}, is proportional to the mean de Broglie wavelength of that particle.
+I favour the option that $a_{k}$, the length of the three sides of the cell corresponding to a single particle $k$, is proportional to the mean de Broglie wavelength of that particle.
 This is because the mean de Broglie wavelength of that particle roughly characterizes the rate of change of the wavefunction with distance in the three directions in configuration space corresponding to that particle.
-Further discussion of this point is beyond the scope of this paper. \\ We can define a spatially discrete wavefunction that has one value per cell in configuration space: if we begin with a continuous wavefunction, this value will be the average value of the continuous wavefunction for that cell.
+Further discussion of this point is beyond the scope of this paper.
+For more details, see \citet{leckey1998}.

+We can define a spatially discrete wavefunction that has one value per cell in configuration space: if we begin with a continuous wavefunction, this value will be the average value of the continuous wavefunction for that cell.
 Now define a wavefunction that has discrete wavefunction values as well as being spatially discrete.
-Take {\it f\/} and $\theta$ as discrete: \end{flushleft}
+Take $f$ and $\theta$ as discrete: